enriquepablo/syntreenet/README.rst

 and rules.
 A knowedge base is, then, a set of sentences, to which we can add new sentences, or query for facts.

+It must be noted that adding new rules after the knowledge base already contains facts is not implemented, though it would be trivial.
+Just query the fact set with the conditions and add the consecuences as facts with variables substituted according to the assignments in the answers.
+The complexity woud not be good, though, since we would have to intersect the answers to the different conditions.

 Installation and usage
 ++++++++++++++++++++++

-This is not even alpha software; this is a proof of concept, meant to showcase the proposed algorithms and data structures, and written for clarity and conciseness rather than performance or any other concern.
+This is not even alpha software; this is a proof of concept, meant to showcase the proposed algorithms and data structures, and written for clarity and conciseness rather than performance or any other concern (though, of course, the algorithm itself has been devised with performance in mind).

 It may be useful for research or for toy projects, but is not meant to be used in production in any way.

-Use pip.
-The package has no dependencies outside Python_'s standard library.
+To install it use pip. syntreenet has no dependencies outside Python_'s standard library.
 It is a very small package (~750loc according to SLOCCount) moderately documented in the sources, just import from it.
+The next section includes an example usage.

 .. code:: bash